Samialhasansimanto/project-simanto/README.md

-# Project Simanto
+# Project **Dream House | A Real Estate Company in Bangladesh**

 Welcome to **Dream House** – a personal web project designed to showcase creative web design, clean UI, and modern HTML/CSS structure.
-This project reflects an early-stage portfolio or static website that highlights front-end development skills.
+This project reflects an early stage portfolio or static website that highlights front-end development skills.

 ## 🔗 Live Demo